iricigor/StrInt/README.md

 ## Module commands

-This module is created for learning purposes just, but it's sub goal is to enable mathematical operations over integers represented by strings.
+This module is created just for learning purposes, but it's sub goal is to enable mathematical operations over integers represented by strings.

 It has following three cmdlets:
 - `Get-StrIntSum` - returns sum of given numbers